-Atopica for dogs relieves the itchiness and skin lesions associated with atopic dermatitis.
-The active ingredient is cyclosporine – a potent systemic immunosuppressant.
-Cyclosporine is a cyclic polypeptide and metabolite of the Beauveria nivea fungus.
+Atopica for dogs relieves the itchiness and skin inflammation associated with atopic dermatitis.
+Atopic dermatitis is an allergic skin condition that results in itchy, inflamed skin, predisposing the pet to develop secondary skin infections.
+The active ingredient in Atopica is cyclosporine, a potent systemic immunosuppressant.

 When to Use Atopica for Dogs

-You should use Atopica when your dog has atopic dermatitis or any allergic dermatitis that could benefit from immune system suppression.
+Atopica is an option when your dog has atopic dermatitis or any allergic dermatitis that could benefit from immune system suppression.
 Cyclosporine works by affecting the immune cells involved in the allergic reaction.
 In other words, it inhibits the immune response, thus resulting in decreased inflammation and allergy symptoms.

 Benefits and Uses of Atopica for Dogs

-The official use of Atopica for dogs is managing skin allergies or, more specifically, atopic dermatitis.
-Atopic dermatitis occurs when the dog inhales potential allergens (pollen, dust mites, molds) or ingests allergy-triggering foods.
+The official use of Atopica for dogs is for managing skin allergies or, more specifically, atopic dermatitis.
+Atopic dermatitis typically occurs in dogs who have a dysfunctional skin barrier that allows penetration by environmental allergens.

-In both cases, the immune system misidentifies the allergen as a threat and overreacts to its presence leading to an allergic reaction and its telltale symptoms: itching, licking, scratching, skin infections, chewing, gnawing, sleepless nights, hair loss, and a terrible odor.
+The immune system misidentifies the allergen as a threat and overreacts to its presence, leading to an allergic reaction and its telltale symptoms: itching, licking, scratching, skin infections, chewing, gnawing, sleepless nights, hair loss, and a terrible odor.

-Cyclosporine suppresses the immune system and inhibits its overreaction, thus preventing atopic dermatitis in dogs.
+Cyclosporine suppresses the immune system and reduces this overreaction, thus preventing the signs of atopic dermatitis in dogs.

-What are the Side Effects of Atopica in dogs?
+What Are the Side Effects of Atopica on Dogs?

 - Depression or lethargy